scipp/scipp/docs/reference/developer/adr/0011-renaming-of-dimensions-in-transform_coords.rst

 - Automated renaming of dimensions that should always do 'the right thing' or nothing.
 - Dimension renaming can happen through undirected cycles.
 - Split-join type graphs are handled consistently, distances between nodes nodes not matter.
-- Simpler to implement that the alternative of contracting cycles.
+- Simpler to implement than the alternative of contracting cycles.

 Negative:
 ~~~~~~~~~